Code-Institute-Submissions/Milestone-Project-168/README.md

 - #### Site user goals
     1. As a site user, I want to navigate the site easily and understand what the site is offering.
     2. As a site user, I want to be entertained by the games on offer, they should be fully interactive and I should be able to see how I am doing at all times, as well as being told if I win or lose.
-    3. As a site user, I want to be able to increase the difficulty of the game or make it more challanging by the use of levels or something.
+    3. As a site user, I want to be able to increase the difficulty of the game or make it more challenging by the use of levels or something.

 - #### Site owner goals
     1. As a site owner, I want to provide a clear website that is easy to navigate and read all text/info, with no distractions or broken links etc.